 Sea lions, tacos, and gardens- oh my!
 Sunny San Diego is a fantastic place to end your California coast road trip.
-This laid back city isn’t too large to navigate, and you’ll love exploring and eating your way through this eclectic town.
+This laid back city isn’t too large to navigate, and you’ll love exploring and eating your way through this eclectic and romantic town.

 Total Drive Time: 2.5-3 hours.
 Again, this depends on traffic.
 Another option is to return your rental car in LA and take the train down as well.

 Where to Stay in San Diego: We stayed at the Springhill Suites San Diego Downtown/Bayfront and loved it.
 They had spacious rooms and it was easy to get around via car, walking to places like the Gaslamp Quarter or Little Italy, or taking a scooter to Balboa Park.